Tailscale on NixOS: A New Minecraft Server in Ten Minutes

 If you adjusted the rcon password above, you will need to adjust this command to include that new password.
 From there you can change gamemodes, adjust the time of day and anything else you want.

-Once node sharing is generally available, you can use it to invite people you trust to your server.
-Generate an invite link in the admin console and they can use that to join your adventure.
+You can use node sharing to invite people you trust to your server, so they can join your adventure.